stashapp/Stash-Docs/docs/plugins/list.md

 === "Description"

-    A rework of the scene card component for Stash.
+    A customisable rework of the scene card component for Stash.

 === "Source URL"